cawfree/react-native-pretty-payment/README.md

 yarn add react-native-pretty-payment
 ```

+> This solution is most effective when comprised with an internationalization library with support for currency, such as [`react-intl`](https://github.com/formatjs/formatjs).

 ## ✏️ Usage

 Firstly, you don't actually _need_ any of the included UI to begin accepting payment information; all of the important business logic and props are retained inside a call to [`usePaymentButtons`](./src/hooks/usePaymentButtons.ts):